luvluvdt3/BabylonLearning/NOTE.md

 - Move around: Middle mouse press
 - Pan around: SHIFT + Middle mouse
 - Zoon: Scroll mouse
+- See material/texture of object: red round button at the right bottom (just right on the chessboard one)
 ## TODO:
 - Attention, if open the site with small screen then put it back to big screen-> all pixel flurry sh*t -> any solution?
 - Learn Blender =v=